r-causal/tipr/paper.md

 (2) Functions that calculate the magnitude of an unmeasured confounder needed to tip an observed effect to cross the null, rendering it inconclusive (`tip` functions)
 (3) Functions that calculate single number summaries of an observed effect's "sensitivity", such as the E-value[@VanderWeele:2017ki] or Robustness value [@cinelli2020making].

 `tipr` is available on [CRAN](https://github.com/lucymcgowan/tipr) and [Github](https://github.com/lucymcgowan/tipr).
+Documenation can be found at https://lucymcgowan.github.io/tipr/.
 It can be installed from CRAN using the following code:

 ```{r}
 install.packages("tipr")